 How to develop your child's manual skills?

 Consult with your teacher, therapist or doctor for any suspicion of developmental disorders.
-In the case of developing and working on the hands muscles it is important that delays or developmental deficiencies can cause problems and lack of independence in the future.
+In the case of developing and working on the hand muscles it is important to consider that delays or developmental deficiencies can cause problems and lack of independence in the future.

 Chasing coins in hard-to-find places - it's a good idea to count coins before storing them in different nooks and crannies to know when the task will be done.
 Children can be rewarded in such a way that the execution of the task results in throwing all the collected coins into the child's piggy bank.

 Playing fleas - a bit like fun to collect coins is fun with fleas.